 How To Work Smarter Not Harder

-I took some time off to simply step back and figure out why everything felt a bit stagnant.
-It seemed like I was being productive but in reality I was working hard but not smart.
-I needed to make sure I was spending enough time on the important but uncomfortable tasks and not just tasks which are easy but don’t make a huge impact.
-In today’s post I’m sharing with you the ways I’m learning to work smarter not harder.
+Sometimes it can seem like we’re being productive but in reality we’re working harder but not smarter.
+That’s why we need to make sure we’re spending enough time on the important but uncomfortable tasks and not just tasks which are easy but don’t make a huge impact.

 Use the 20/80 rule

 The Pareto principle, also known as the 80/20 rule, suggests roughly 20% of your activities will account for 80% of your results.
 Write down your one main goal right now and ask yourself, what are the 20% of my tasks which create 80% of my results?
 Then change your behaviour by spending more time on the tasks which bring the most value.